Community Climate Action Programme

 Provision has been made for Phase 2 of the Community Climate Action Programme by the Department of the Environment, Climate and Communications.

-There is no launch date confirmed as yet but please register your interest in phase 2 and begin discussing your project with your Community Climate Action Officer at climatechange@sdublincoco.ie
+There is no launch date confirmed as yet but please register your interest in phase 2 with your Community Climate Action Officer at climatechange@sdublincoco.ie

 Aims of the Programme